May 5, 20253 min readGuides

 Benefits:

-• Versioning & CDN: Locize hosts your JSON, delivers it via a fast CDN.
+• Versioning & CDN: Locize hosts your JSON and delivers it via a fast CDN.

-• Context & In‑Context Editing: Collaborate with translators, manage revisions, and keep your app always in sync.
+• Context & collaboration: manage revisions, review, and keep the app in sync.

 Conclusion